KougamiJuan/news/README.md

 ## Build

-Run `ng build` to build the project.
+*In the package.json file, a script is configured that by default uses the `--prod` flag for a production build.
+Feel free to change this instruction*

 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+- Run `npm run build`